OctopusDeploy/blog/blog/2019-11/csrf-deep-dive-pt1/index.md

 What if we could ensure that every request only came from a web page that we control?

-One of the best fortifications we have here, is to send the client a secret that only they are able to return to the server.
+One of the best fortifications we have here, is to send the client a secret that _only they are able to return to the server_.
 Because an attacker has no control over the real website, or the clients browser, this takes away the attackers ability to forge requests.

 As you can imagine, there are many ways to do this.
 This category of approaches is known as ‘token based mitigation’ and is listed as the _primary defense technique_ according to OWASP.